spryker/spryker-docs/docs/aop/dev/aop-security-assessment.md

 For each app, a review fee of EUR 2500 / USD 3000 will be applicable.
 This amount is due every time the app goes through a full review cycle (typically annually) and is exclusive of any other fee or revenue share that has been agreed upon between the partner and Spryker.
 The fee covers an initial round of testing and up to two rounds of re-tests in case the application fails to pass the earlier rounds.
 If more testing is required because the partner hasn’t been able to address issues with earlier rounds of testing, each additional round will require a fee of EUR 800/USD 1000.

+Similarly, a fee of EUR 2500 / USD 3000 is applicable for threat modeling.
+This is an optional test as stated earlier.

+{% info_block infoBox "Info" %}

-Note: As stated earlier, Spryker will provide a few examples of vulnerabilities with the expectation that the partner does a thorough review of their app and fix any issues across the app.
+As stated earlier, Spryker will provide a few examples of vulnerabilities with the expectation that the partner does a thorough review of their app and fixes any issues across the app.

+{% endinfo_block %}

 ## Threat modeling process

-The diagram below demonstrates threat modeling process:
+The following diagram demonstrates the threat modeling process:

 ![image 2](https://spryker.s3.eu-central-1.amazonaws.com/docs/aop/dev/aop-security-assessment/image2.jpg)